plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 Usage
 ~~~~~

-The following command runs on fixer on all Python files.
+The following command runs an import fixer on all Python files.

 .. code-block:: shell